FREQUENTLY ASKED EXPORT QUESTIONS from families

 Tuition Exchange is a member-based scholarship opportunity.
 It is NOT an employee benefit.
 Each member institution has EXPORT and IMPORT guidelines.

-This is a question that must be asked of your TE Liaison Officer.
-If you are not sure who your TE Liaison Officer is, click here.
-This link takes you to the full membership list.
+The student must ask the TE Liaison Officer.
+If you are unsure who your TE Liaison Officer is click here.
+This link takes you to the entire membership list.
 The list is in state order, then alpha by the school.
 Click on your employer for TE Liaison Contact information.
-Some member schools allow the employer, the employee’s spouse/partner, or dependent children.
-Generally, those seeking a second bachelor’s degree or certification are not eligible.
+Some member schools allow the employer, the employee's spouse/partner, or dependent children.
+Generally, those seeking a second bachelor's degree or certification are not eligible.

-Every TE member school has its own calendar, including application deadlines.
+Every TE member school has its calendar, including application deadlines.
 Dates are available in the search option.
 Click here to begin your search process.
 Please be aware that some schools have very early IMPORT application dates.
-It is your responsibility to inform your EXPORT TE Liaison Officer of any early dates.
+You must inform your EXPORT TE Liaison Officer of any early dates.

-Tuition Exchange, Inc provides families the ability to complete the TE application online.
-The EZ Application is not used at all TE member schools.
-You are encouraged to listen to the quick pod-cast to ensure your EZ application is completed the first time correctly.
+Tuition Exchange, Inc allows families to complete the TE application online.
+The TE-EZ Online app is not used at all TE member schools.
+You are encouraged to listen to the quick podcast to ensure your TE-EZ Online app is completed the first time correctly.

 EXPORT – the home/employer school